clemson-cal/app-binary2d/README.md

 _Orbital evolution_

 The dataset `orbital_elements_change` tabulates the accumulated perturbation to the binary orbit, resulting from the transfer of mass and momentum between the disk and the binary.
-Its format parallels the source terms dataset: there is one orbital evolution measure term per block, per source term category (note that the buffer and cooling terms will be zeros).
+Its format parallels the source terms dataset: there is one orbital evolution measure per block, per source term category (note that the buffer and cooling terms will be zeros).
 Each measure of the orbital evolution is a `kepler_two_body::OrbitalElements` struct from the [Kepler two-body crate](https://github.com/clemson-cal/kepler-two-body).
 The order of the elements is `(a, M, q, e)` where `a` is the semi-major axis, `M` is the binary total mass, `q` is the mass ratio, and `e` is the eccentricity.
-These items are also accessed with the key indexes `'0'`, `'1'`, etc.
+These items are also accessed like the conserved variable structs, with the key indexes `'0'`, `'1'`, etc.

 __Time series data__

 The code generates HDF5 time series data at runtime, and stores it as `time_series.h5` in the `--outdir` location.
-The time series data is an immediate science product, useful mainly to track the binary orbital evolution, although the itemized source terms are also included.
+The time series data is an immediate science product, useful mainly to track the binary orbital evolution, although the itemized source terms are also a part of the time series output.
 Each time series sample is global: it is obtained by totaling the values of `integrated_source_terms` and `orbital_elements_change` over all the blocks.
 The data structure for the time series sample type can be found in the source code at `main::TimeSeriesSample`.

 The time series will continue where it left off in restarted runs (see the section below on restarts).
 However, if there is already a time series file in your output directory, and you try to start a fresh run (or a less-evolved one), the code will not destroy your existing time series data, unless you run it with the `--truncate` flag.